Mohamed-said-salah/Flash-Chat/README.md

  * sqflite

 ## Features 🥇
- * You can register with your email
+ * You can register and login with your email
  * Enjoy Chatting with your close friends

 ## IDEs 💻